 After May 4, 2011, the Corporation is required to pay advance royalty payments of \$600 annually until the first expiry date of the Lease on May 4, 2016 with a minimum total of \$3,000.
 Quarterly payments of \$150 are required.
 The Corporation is current with all required Lease payments and advance royalty payments.
-Cumulative advance royalty payments made total \$3,163 as of December 31, 2016.
+Cumulative advance royalty payments made total \$3,163 as of March 31, 2017.

 The Corporation was obligated to make exploration and development expenditures on the Property of at least \$4,000 during the first three years of the Lease, with expenditures of at least \$500 each year, and an additional \$4,000 during the 4th through 6th years of the Lease, with expenditures of at least \$500 each year.
 The Corporation fully satisfied these expenditure obligations by 2008.
 Pursuant to the terms of the Lease the Corporation notified RGGS of its intention to extend the lease for the period May 2, 2016 to May 2026.
 This notice has been acknowledged and accepted by RGGS and provision was made for payment of the residual balance of the \$3,000 minimum advance royalty in the first lease term.
 On January 9, 2017 an agreement with RGGS was reached which deferred payments in 2017.
 In consideration for this deferral, RGGS royalty rates increased from 1% to 2% for non-ferrous metals and the royalty rate for ferrous metals increased from \$0.10 per ton to \$0.20 per ton.
+These royalty rate increases cover an area of interest provision extending one mile from, but excluding, the patented core project land representing the current mineable reserve leased from RGGS pursuant to the RGGS lease.